f20/power-models/README.md

 If this fails, examine the error messages.
 Usually the problem is a missing module, which can be installed from CPAN (www.cpan.org).
-Once you have solved the problem, re-run the test command.
-Repeat until it works.
+Once you have solved the problem, re-run the test command and repeat the process until it works.

 Step 4.
 Start using the code.
 ------------------------------